 If a visitor is clicking on your CTA but not converting on your landing page, this tells you that something is wrong with that page.
 Your CTA did the hard work in getting a visitor to click through, but something put them off from filling in the form and converting into a lead.

 Are there lots of distractions on your landing page that take the focus away from your content offer?
 Is the form too long in relation to the value of your content offer?

 Optimising your landing pages is a great way to boost your conversion rate and generate more leads.

 Learn more: 17 Ways to Optimise Your SaaS Landing Pages

 5) Conversion Assists

-The Conversion Assist report on Hubspot is an essential tool to measure the success of your lead generation campaign.
-It shows the pages on your website that visitors viewed directly before they converted into leads or customers, and helps you identify the most influential pages on your website.
+The Conversion Assist report in Hubspot is a great tool to measure the success of your lead generation campaign.
+It shows the pages on your website that visitors viewed directly before they converted into leads or customers, and helps you identify the most influential pages on your SaaS product's marketing website.

-From this, you can learn a lot about why those pages are effective and apply those insights to improving poor-performing pages on your website.
+From this, you can learn a lot about why those pages are effective and apply those insights to improving poor-performing pages.

 Leverage Insights to Improve Lead Generation

-Any successful marketing campaign should be going through a continual process of analysis, review and revision to optimise it for success.
+Any successful SaaS lead generation campaign should be going through a continual process of analysis, review and revision to optimise it for success.